 2. Split the responsibilities

-As a sole proprietor, you bear the full responsibility of all of the rights and wrongs that happen in the name of your business.
+As a sole proprietor, you bear full responsibility for all the rights and wrongs that happen in the name of your business.
 When you find a business partner, you also find someone to take on a part of that accountability.
 In other words, if your business were to go into debt or be sued, your business partner would be there to help carry the load with you.

 3. Get feedback on business ideas